This story begins with a priest… You heard that right! A priest.

 - Knuckle down on your entrepreneurial skills.
 If you are choosing a university degree that will suit the nomadic lifestyle, then find one that will amplify your digital passions and skillsets.
 If you are looking for an alternative to four years in education, then have a look at other ways to make money online.

 - Save enough money to live for at least a few months without working.
-In fact, save enough for a whole year.
-Although the chances are, you’ll find a job quicker than you think.
-But, what’s fun about feeling pressured into taking on jobs that aren’t right for you?
+In fact, save enough for a whole year!
+The chances are, you’ll find a job quicker than you think, but what’s fun about feeling pressured into taking on jobs that aren’t right for you?
 Allow yourself the financial freedom to work out the details of a lifestyle that suits you.

 - Pick your first country or coliving accommodation, book your one-way ticket and don’t ever look back!